History of Citronella Oil

 Due to its higher Geraniol and Citronellal content, Java is the variety that is believed to be of more top quality.
-Both oils vary in colour from a pale yellow to a brownish shade; however, the Java variety generally has a fresher, lemony scent reminiscent of Lemon Essential Oil while the Ceylon variety may have a warm, woody nuance to its citrus aroma.
+Both oils vary in color from a pale yellow to a brownish shade; however, the Java variety generally has a fresher, lemony scent reminiscent of Lemon Essential Oil while the Ceylon variety may have a warm, woody nuance to its citrus aroma.

 Used in aromatherapy applications, Citronella Essential Oil is known to slow or prevent the growth and spread of harmful airborne bacteria while also repelling flying insects, such as mosquitos.
 It eases and uplifts negative sentiments such as sadness, anxiety, and stress by relaxing the body and mind and promoting a sense of lightheartedness.
 Furthermore, it is reputed to ease muscle spasms, such as menstrual cramps, as well as spasms of the respiratory and nervous systems.

 This, in turn, alleviates discomfort, such as coughs.
 It’s fresh.
 The bright citrus-like scent is known to naturally refresh the musty smell of the stale and unclean air.
 This cleansing and invigorating quality make Citronella Oil an ideal ingredient in natural room sprays and diffuser blends.
 Its pleasant fragrance is also reputed to normalize an irregular heartbeat and palpitations, to ease headaches, migraines, nausea, neuralgia, and symptoms of colitis, and to improve energy levels to overcome fatigue.